-2. Staying Home When Sick
+2. Staying Home When Sick UPDATED

 - a.
 Before leaving home, staff and students should self-screen for symptoms each day that they enter the school using the Alberta Daily Health Checklist. - Parents/guardians, students and staff should be provided a copy of the appropriate daily health checklist. - c.
 Office locations will have screening checklists and hand sanitation stations. - d.
-Anyone that reports symptoms must be directed to stay home and fill out the AHS online self-assessment tool.
+Anyone that reports symptoms must be directed to stay home and fill out the AHS online self-assessment tool. - e.
+It is strongly recommended any unvaccinated or partially vaccinated individuals (including children under 12) should stay home for 14 days when a person who lives in the same house as them tests positive for COVID.
+This recommendation only applies for household contacts and not school-based (e.g. classmates) or workplace exposures/close contacts.